barryclark/jekyll-now/_posts/2020-04-23-Doordeck-API.md

 > User id in the authentication token

 To associate with the demo door, we will use a [simple web form][6] which has been provided for this reason.
-Paste your user id and click submit.
+Paste your user id and click Submit.

 ![Associate with demo door](../assets/images/doordeck/user_demo_door.png)
 > Associate with demo door